ScaCap/action-surefire-report/README.md

 Optional.
 Usually in form of `github_token: ${{ secrets.GITHUB_TOKEN }}`.
 The default is `${{ github.token }}`.

+The [permission](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#permissions) needed for the default token is `checks: 'write'`

 ### `file_name_in_stack_trace`

 Optional.
 Set to `true` to get the file name from the stack trace.
 The default is `false`.